ezhang7423/eztils/README.md

 eds utilities.

-torch, torchvision, and numpy are required but not specified, so as to be flexible with any environment this package is installed in.
+torch, torchvision, and torchtyping are required to use the torch package but not specified, so as to be flexible with any environment this package is installed in.

 </div>